Balancing Act Budget Simulation

 Click on the image below for instructions on how to use the Taxpayer Receipt:

-The City of Dubuque's approach to its annual budget involves the preparation of three budget documents: the Policy Budget, the Capital Improvement Program (CIP) Budget, and the Citizen’s Guide.
+The City of Dubuque's approach to its annual budget involves the preparation of three budget documents: the Policy Budget, the Capital Improvement Program (CIP) Budget, and the Resident’s Guide.